 Escalante River crossings

-We counted a total of 5 river crossings to each Escalante Natural Bridge, with the last crossing being right below the arch.
+We counted a total of 5 river crossings to reach Escalante Natural Bridge, with the last crossing being right below the arch.

 Escalante Natural Bridge